Violent incidents in reaction to the Gaza war: Europe

 On 18 October 2023 two Molotov cocktails were thrown at a synagogue in the Mitte neighborhood of central Berlin.
 One person was arrested.
 On 21 October an explosive device was detonated near the Israeli embassy in Cyprus, four men of Syrian origin were detained.

 On 4 November 2023, a Jewish woman was stabbed in Lyon, France and a swastika was graffitied on her home.

 On 11 December 2023, a 16-year-old was arrested by Austrian police for planning to attack a synagogue in Vienna.

 On 31 January 2024, a potentially dangerous device was found near the Israeli embassy in Stockholm, prompting a large evacuation in the surrounding area.
 The incident was investigated by the national bomb squad.

 In France, sites vandalized include schools, nurseries, and The Wall of the Righteous, a memorial that honors individuals who saved Jews during the Nazi occupation of France.
 The incident was described as antisemitic by French President Emmanuel Macron, President of the Conseil Représentatif des Institutions juives de France Yonathan Arfi, and the Union of Jewish Students in France.
 On 17 May 2024, a synagogue in Rouen was set on fire by an Algerian arsonist, damaging the synagogue significantly.

 On March 2, 2024, an Orthodox Jew was stabbed by a 15-year old in Zürich, Switzerland.
 The teen later said that he was doing the attack on behalf of Al-Aqsa, alluding to Jihadist concepts.

+The teenager declared his allegiance to Islamic State (ISIS) in a video manifesto.

 On 3 June 2024, a suspect of foreign nationality was detained in Romania after throwing Molotov cocktail outside Israeli embassy in Bucharest which caused no damage and casualties.
 According to the embassy he was of Syrian origin and allegedly threatened to ignite himself.

 On 4 July 2024, Greek anti-terrorism police arrest seven people, including foreign nationals, over arson attacks against an Israeli-owned hotel and a synagogue in central Athens.